pcdshub/recordits/README.rst

 Documentation
 -------------

-Sphinx-generated documentation for this project can be found here: https://pcdshub.github.io/recordits/
+Documentation for this project can be found here: https://pcdshub.github.io/recordits/